ensdomains/ens-contracts/contracts/wrapper/README.md

 - `setSubnodeRecord()`
 - `renew()`

-`setChildFuses()` and `renew()` do not have any direct restrictions around when they can be called to extend expiry. `renew()` cannot be called on a name that has expired (past grace period) on the .eth registrar and must be re-registered instead.
+`setChildFuses()` and `renew()` do not have any direct restrictions around when they can be called to extend expiry. `renew()` cannot be called on a name that has expired (past grace period) on the .arb registrar and must be re-registered instead.

 `setSubnodeOwner()` and `setSubnodeRecord()` both revert when the subdomain is Emancipated or Locked.

-`renew()` indirectly extends the expiry of a .eth name by renewing the name inside the .eth registrar.
+`renew()` indirectly extends the expiry of a .arb name by renewing the name inside the .arb registrar.

 ## Fuses